Dear reader of ADxS.org, please excuse the disruption.

 4.1.3.3.
 ADHD-I as type C personality

-• ADHD-I sufferers (inattentive without hyperactivity, type C personality, passive-coping type) very often react with an increased cortisol response compared to non-affected individuals (The HPA axis / stress regulation axis) and increased adrenaline/noradrenaline response ( The autonomic nervous system).
+• People with ADHD-I (inattentive without hyperactivity, type-C personality, passive-coping type) very often react with an increased cortisol response compared to non-affected people (The HPA axis / stress regulation axis) and increased adrenaline/noradrenaline response ( The autonomic nervous system).

-• ADHD-I sufferers are more likely to have a shutdown of the PFC due to high noradrenaline levels due to the high endocrine stress response initiated by a high noradrenergic response.
+• People with ADHD-I are more likely to have a shutdown of the PFC due to high noradrenergic levels because of the high endocrine stress response initiated by a high noradrenergic response.
 Since the PFC (in addition to the hippocampus) is able to control cortisol release,30 a blockade of the PFC could lead to an uncontrolled cortisol stress response.

-Although a meta-study found no correlation between ADHD and cortisol stress responses,31 this is probably due to the fact that only one of the studies included differentiated between subtypes and the meta-study therefore looked at the ADHD population as a whole.
+Although a meta-analysis found no correlation between ADHD and cortisol stress responses,31 this is probably due to the fact that only one of the studies included differentiated between subtypes and the meta-analysis therefore looked at ADHD as a whole.

 4.2.
 Cortisol stress responses and personality traits in healthy people